How dangerous is Mauna Loa’s eruption in Hawaii?

 Mauna Loa is spewing sulfur dioxide and other volcanic gases.
 They form volcanic smog, or vog, when they mix with vapor, oxygen and dust in sunlight.
 As a result, state health officials are urging people to cut back on outdoor exercise and other activities that cause heavy breathing.

 Mauna Loa last erupted in 1984.
-It’s smaller, more active neighbor, Kilauea volcano, has been erupting continuously for more than a year since September 2021.
+Its smaller, more active neighbor, the Kilauea volcano, has been erupting continuously for more than a year since September 2021.

 WHERE IS MAUNA LOA?